-ISO/IEC 27001 is a set of requirements that address security controls for information technology and data security in the enterprise.
+ISO/IEC 27001 is a set of requirements that addresses security controls for information technology and data security in an enterprise.
 It’s part of a framework of standards — the ISO/IEC 27000 series — published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

-The ISO 27001 standard functions is a framework for an organization’s information security management system (ISMS), which includes all the processes and policies that govern how the organization uses and controls data.
-ISO 27001 helps ensure organizations are meeting their compliance requirements, however, it doesn’t mandate specific tools or practices.
+The ISO 27001 standard functions as a framework for an organization’s information security management system (ISMS), which includes all the processes and policies that govern how an organization uses and controls data.
+ISO 27001 helps ensure organizations meet their compliance requirements; however, it does not mandate specific tools or practices.

-In the following sections, we’ll look at how the ISO 27001 certification works and how it can help your organization.
+In this blog, we look at how the ISO 27001 certification works and helps organizations strengthen their security posture.

-The aim of ISO 27001 is to assess and mitigate an organization’s risks around data by identifying gaps and organizing and strengthening security controls to better protect the integrity, privacy, and availability of a company’s data.
-It’s a top-down approach that requires an organization to be proactive rather than reactive in its security efforts.
+ISO 27001 aims to assess and mitigate an organization’s risks around data by identifying gaps and organizing and strengthening security controls to better protect the integrity, privacy, and availability of a company’s data.
+It’s a top-down approach that requires an organization have proactive rather than reactive security efforts.
 Organizations can purchase a guide to implementing ISO 27001 directly from ISO and conduct their own audit or employ a third-party auditor.

-The ISO 27001 standard is divided into two parts.
-The first comprises 11 clauses, numbered 0 to 10.
+The ISO 27001 standard has two parts.
+The first has 11 clauses, numbered 0 to 10.
 The first four clauses — Introduction, Scope, Normative References, Terms, and Definitions — introduce the ISO 27001 standard.
-Clauses 4 to 10 outline the ISO 27001 requirements an organization must meet if it wants to be compliant with the standard.
+Clauses 4 to 10 outline the ISO 27001 requirements an organization must meet if it wants to be compliant.

 The second part, titled Annex A, includes a set of non-mandatory controls that support the clauses and requirements in the first section as part of the risk management process.
 Currently, there are 114 controls in 14 groups and 35 control categories: